nullstack/nullstack.github.io/articles/context-project.md

 export default Application;
 ```

-> 💡 You can override the automatically generated manifest.json by serving your own manifest.json from the public folder
+> 💡 You can override the automatically generated manifest.json and robots.txt by serving your own file from the public folder

 ## Next step